raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 --- /hint ---
 --- /hints ---

-+ Make the rainbow blink in a rainbow pattern
++ Now, make the rainbow blink in a rainbow pattern like this:

 <video width="560" height="315" controls>
 <source src="resources/Scratch-GPIO-Pathways-5.mp4" type="video/mp4">